Fundraiser held for young girl with mystery illness

 The community came together Sunday at West Penn Rod and Gun Club for a fundraiser to help ease the financial burden.

 "I think it's absolutely amazing.
-I can't thank them enough for everything they're doing and have been doing since this all started 5 months ago," said Catrina Mehallic, Celia's mom.
+I can't thank them enough for everything they're doing and have been doing since this all started five months ago," said Catrina Mehallic, Celia's mom.

 There were more than 200 raffles baskets and live entertainment at the fundraiser in Schuylkill County.